ZetaTwo/pwny-racing/challenges/chall9/README.md

 the stack canary check at the end of that function (the same stack canary that was not setup due to the fact the attacker jumped into the middle of a function).

+# Note

+The only artificial addition to the binary is the clearing of registers before returning from `main()`.
+This is not to make things trickier, but rather to not confuse the players as there is a rather interesting behavioral difference with this kind of binary that is buffered both at the kernel level as well as libc when served over `xinetd`.
+Once a buffer is soley managed by libc as opposed to the kernel, then the `xinetd` buffering can alter the order of operations in the `IO` jump table.

+This has the effect of making the values in volatile and regular registers less consistent with local runs and so the players might have a dangling `FILE *` reference in a register locally but they will be confused when this is not the case remotely.

 # Exploitation

 There are a few ways to deal with this kind of problems (some more esoteric than others) but I